Natural Sciences and Engineering Research Council of Canada

 • A description of your organization’s support for and contributions to the project

-• The benefits that the anticipated outcomes will bring to your organization and the ways in which the results will be integrated into your operations
+• The benefits that the anticipated outcomes will bring to your organization and how the results will be integrated into your operations

-• For ARD grants only: The projected timeframe to achieve outcomes and impacts, and the potential for economic, social, environmental and/or health benefits to Canada
+• (For ARD grants only) The projected timeframe to implement and/or exploit the research results, the alignment of your team’s expertise with the applied research proposal and the potential for economic, social, environmental and/or health benefits to Canada

 Key individuals from partner organizations who will contribute to the overall intellectual direction of the research project can be part of the research team as collaborators and must bring their organization’s resources to the project.
-The authorized contact from the partner organization, may upload CVs or biographical sketches (maximum two pages) of key staff who will collaborate in the project.
+The authorized contact from the partner organization may upload CVs or biographical sketches (maximum two pages) of key staff who will collaborate on the project.

 College and Community Social Innovation Fund grants only: Individuals from a not-for-profit organization requesting research salary allowance must include their CV.